 There are so many fun places in Cleveland to visit that planning a succinct trip plan can feel overwhelming.
 No need to worry!
 We have compiled a list of the best things to do in Cleveland, Ohio and have organized them into an easy-to-follow 3-day weekend itinerary.

 Our itinerary for Cleveland is logically arranged by area and the attractions are listed in order so that there is little need for backtracking.

-Furthermore, if you are planning a shorter or longer trip, you can still use our itinerary to plan your time in the city!
+Furthermore, if you are planning a shorter or longer trip, you can still use our itinerary to plan your time in Cleveland!
 Visitors with just one day in Cleveland can chose Day 1, 2, or 3 for sightseeing adventures.
-Travelers staying in the city longer can use our tips of additional Cleveland things to do at the end of the itinerary.
+Travelers staying longer can use our tips of additional Cleveland things to do at the end of the itinerary.

 WEEKEND IN CLEVELAND ITINERARY